BurningXFlame/gx/sync/README.md

 ## Semaphore

-[Semaphore](sem/sem.go) is commonly used for limiting max concurrency, e.g. max concurrent connections.
+Semaphore is commonly used for limiting max concurrency, e.g. limiting max number of concurrent connections.

 ### Use